-The Victorian Infection and Immunity Network came to life in 2004, when the Faculty of Medicine, Nursing and Health Sciences at Monash University established the successful Monash Infection and Immunity Network at Monash University.
-In 2009 the MIIN then evolved into the present day VIIN.
+The Victorian Infection and Immunity Network (VIIN) came to life in 2004, when the Faculty of Medicine, Nursing and Health Sciences at Monash University established the successful Monash Infection and Immunity Network (MIIN) at Monash University.
+In 2009, the MIIN evolved into the present day VIIN.

 VIIN has operated for over 12 years and has grown to include 15+ Contributing Organisations and 1600+ individual members.
 Contributing Organisations are the departments, faculties, research institutes and other organisations that provide a financial contribution to VIIN’s annual budget.
 Individual members come from VIIN’s Contributing Organisations, as well as other Victorian, Australian and international organisations, or may be unaffiliated to any organisation.